RomanHreits/internet-shop/README.md

 * form orders
 * view the list of their orders and details

-## Alt-Running the project on a local machine
+## Running the project on a local machine
 * Configure Tomcat
 * Insert your own MySQL username and login in dbProperties in the ConnectionUtil class
 * Run the scripts in the src / main / resources / init_db.sql file via MySQL workbench